 Links checked 2/03/17.

-SAID Support has posted a very informative blog article on autoinflammatory conditions in adults.
+Systemic Autoinflammatory Disease (SAID) Support has posted a very informative blog article on autoinflammatory conditions, otherwise known as periodic fever syndromes, in adults.

 Periodic Fever Syndromes in Adults.

 Posted on 28th October 2015 by Jennifer Tousseau (author) & Karen Durrant RN (editor).

 ‘Autoinflammatory diseases, also commonly known as periodic fever syndromes, are systemic inflammatory diseases caused by malfunctions of the innate immune system.
 Most autoinflammatory diseases are genetic and the first symptoms start in childhood, and most are chronic lifelong diseases.
 However, due to the complex range of symptoms and their rarity, patients with these conditions may not get diagnosed or helpful treatment until they are adults.